petrina8/snake_game/README.md

 * SDL2 >= 2.0
   * All installation instructions can be found [here](https://wiki.libsdl.org/Installation)
   >Note that for Linux, an `apt` or `apt-get` installation is preferred to building from source.
+* SDL2_image >= 2.0
+  >Note that for Linux, sudo apt-get install libsdl2-image-dev , and libsdl2-image-2.0-0
 * gcc/g++ >= 5.4
   * Linux: gcc / g++ is installed by default on most Linux distros
   * Mac: same deal as make - [install Xcode command line tools](https://developer.apple.com/xcode/features/)